pokt-network/pocket/shared/crypto/README.md

 ## Encryption and Armouring

 The passphrase provided or `""` (default) is used for encrypting and armouring new or imported keys.

+Keys are encrypted using the `secretbox` library based on the NaCl (libsodium) primitives.
+Secretbox uses the `XSalsa20` stream cipher and `Poly1305` message authentication suite to encrypt and authenticate the key.

 The following flowchart shows this process: